 Her husband Galip, a millionaire Turk in the travel business, supports her ambitions – which naturally, are very expensive.
 Apart from paying the surrogate mothers, she has 16 or so live-in nannies to care for the toddlers, who are all about the same age.

 But disaster has struck the Öztürks’ great experiment.
 Galip was arrested on May 31 on money laundering charges.
 The Georgian TV channel Mtavari broadcast his arrest live.
 He is also a fugitive from Turkey, as he was convicted there of ordering a murder.
-The case is murky – but whatever the facts really are, he is currently in jail and not at home supporting his wife.
+The case is murky – but whatever the facts really are, he is currently in the slammer and not at home supporting the missus.

 However, Kristina is only one person in this surrogacy drama.
 If the rivers of money dry up, who will care for the 22 toddlers?
 From news reports the genetic origins of the children have never been clear.
 Presumably Galip is the biological father, but Kristina may not be the biological mother of her children.
 Will her maternal feelings be strong enough to keep this extraordinary family together under financial stress?